-Lymphadenopathy (or adenopathy) is, if anything, a broader term, referring to any pathology of lymph nodes, not necessarily resulting in increased size; this includes abnormal number of nodes, or derangement of internal architecture (e.g. cystic necrotic nodes).
+Lymphadenopathy (or adenopathy) is, if anything, a broader term, referring to any pathology of lymph nodes, not necessarily resulting in increased size; this includes abnormal number of nodes or derangement of internal architecture (e.g. cystic or necrotic nodes).
 In addition, increase in size is not always pathologic; some nodes are bigger than others normally (e.g compare jugulodigastric nodes to mesenteric nodes), and reactive nodes are a healthy response and do not imply pathology of the node itself.

 There are approximately 600 lymph nodes, of which only some are available to direct palpation.
-Only some nodes in the neck, axilla and groin should ever be palpable and these should be soft and non-tender.
+Only some nodes (including neck, axilla and groin) should ever be palpable and these should be soft and non-tender.

 There are many (many) causes of lymph node enlargement which include: